 Radiation Therapy utilizes ionizing radiation in a strictly controlled environment to treat disease, primarily cancer.
 High-energy x-ray, gamma, proton and electron beams are common forms of ionizing radiation used.
 Ionizing radiation can be administered using external beam therapy or by placing a radioactive material directly into a body tissue or cavity.
-The ultimate goal of radiation therapy is to destroy all abnormal cells while sparing the surrounding normal tissue.
+We offer hands-on learning opportunities such as Virtual Linear Accelerator (VERT), Radiation Therapy Treatment Planning System, and Clinical Rotations.

 The Radiation Therapy program is a selective admission program.
 When you apply to the College, you will be accepted into Healthcare Support with a concentration in Radiation Therapy while you complete the prerequisite requirements.
 The Radiation Therapy program accepts a limited number of students each year and there is a separate application process.
 Contact your campus of interest below for more details.

 Our graduates have the ability to work as Radiation Therapists and be a part of a Radiation Oncology team and are currently working at numerous Cancer Centers, Hospitals and Outpatient Clinics around the country.